delucis/starlight-examples/src/content/docs/contributing.md

 2. [Open a PR](https://github.com/delucis/starlight-examples/) on GitHub adding a new page to the `src/content/docs/examples/` directory.

+By submitting an example, you accept for it to be published under the terms of the [MIT License](https://github.com/delucis/starlight-examples/blob/latest/LICENSE).

 ## Page template

 Here’s a template you can use for a new page: